Seed of Destruction (Space: 1999): Novelisation

 The episode was adapted in the third Year Two Space: 1999 novel The Space-Jackers by Michael Butterworth published in 1977.
 Butterworth would integrate ideas seen in earlier-draft scripts into this adaptation.
 Before the energy transfer, Kalthon was passively draining power from Alpha, causing reduced heating and equipment malfunctions.
 The scene where Maya and company observe her crystal sample transforming was retained, and a new epilogue showing she and Verdeschi being rescued from the disintegrating asteroid was added.

-2015 Reversion
+2015 re-version

 In 2015, Network Distributing in the UK created a special re-version of the episode into Season 1 format, which was premiered at the Andercon 2015 convention on 13 June.
-This one-off experiment had a newly edited Barry Gray score (in place of Derek Wadsworth's music) and season 1 style opening credits complete with a 'This Episode' montage of shots.
+This one-off experiment had a newly edited Barry Gray score (in place of Derek Wadsworth's music) and season 1 style opening credits complete with a "This Episode" montage of shots.
 It was later featured on Network's Season 2 blu-ray release with reaction varying from extremely positive, with some reviewers citing an improvement over the original, to underwhelming.